The Tiger's Apprentice (film): Plot

 Tom focuses on his training.
 To gain complete power as a guardian, he must be able to see the Phoenix inside the stone, which Tom's lineage can see.
 Mistral, the dragon, tells Tom one night that during the fight between Mrs. Lee and Loo, Hu died protecting him.
 After defeating Loo in the battle, Mrs. Lee gives a part of her soul to save Hu.
 Tom overhears Hu saying he may never be able to see the Phoenix and feeling lost, he goes to his old home.
 Tom then sees his grandmother but Räv appears and tell him it is a trick and it's really Loo.
 As they are escaping, Loo steals the Phoenix Stone from him.

 After Tom informs the Warriors, Hu reveals that Loo will use the stone on the eve of the Lunar New Year when the sun sets.
 On that day, Tom and the Warriors find Loo and a large battle ensues.
 Hu is briefly captured, but with Räv's help, he and the other Warriors are freed.
 However, Loo activates the Phoenix stone to suck all the souls out of the mortals.
 Just then, Tom finally sees the Phoenix inside the stone.
 Tom removes the darkness torturing the Phoenix, reversing the effects and defeating Loo.
 Tom's sacrifice results in his death and his soul is about to leave his body.
 Hu, with the help of the other Zodiac Warriors, performs Nu Kua, which leads him to the Ocean of Tears.
 There, Hu pleads to the Empress to give away a part of his soul to save Tom, which is accepted.
 Later, Hu offers his shop as Tom's new home.

-In the mid-credit scene, Tom, as a result of containing part of Hu's soul, is able to transform into a tiger.
+In a mid-credit scene, Tom, as a result of containing part of Hu's soul, is able to transform into a tiger.